Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/sass.md

 In order to meet the [Web Content Accessibility Guidelines (WCAG)](https://www.w3.org/TR/WCAG/) contrast requirements, authors **must** provide a minimum [text color contrast of 4.5:1](https://www.w3.org/TR/WCAG/#contrast-minimum) and a minimum [non-text color contrast of 3:1](https://www.w3.org/TR/WCAG/#non-text-contrast), with very few exceptions.

-To help with this, we included the `color-contrast` function in Boosted.
+To help with this, we included the `color-contrast` function in OUDS Web.
 It uses the [WCAG contrast ratio algorithm](https://www.w3.org/TR/WCAG/#dfn-contrast-ratio) for calculating contrast thresholds based on [relative luminance](https://www.w3.org/TR/WCAG/#dfn-relative-luminance) in an `sRGB` color space to automatically return a light (`#fff`), dark (`#212529`) or black (`#000`) contrast color based on the specified base color.
 This function is especially useful for mixins or loops where you're generating multiple classes.

 For example, to generate color swatches from our `$theme-colors` and `$theme-colors-dark` maps: